How to Make 30-Minute Guava Jam (Mermelada de Guayaba)

 3. JAR YOUR JAM

-- Pour hot jam into a sterile jars with lids.
+- Pour hot jam into sterile jars with lids.
 Remove air bubbles on the sides of the jar by using a knife or chop stick.

 - Jam should last for at least 4 weeks covered and refrigerated.

-HOW TO USE GUAVA JAM
+HOW TO ENJOY GUAVA JAM

-- On toast with butter or biscuits
+- On sourdough toast with butter

-- On a bagel with cream cheese, pancakes, or crackers
+- On a bagel with cream cheese

 - On manchego cheese topped with crushed pistachios and a drizzle of agave syrup

-- Mixed into cottage cheese, yogurt, or ice cream
+- Mixed into cottage cheese, yogurt, or ice cream (this is my personal favorite!)

 Once you make this Guava Jam Recipe, be sure to try my Homemade Kumquat Jam!